gravitee-io-community/gravitee-cli/README.md

 ## Gravitee CLI Documentation

-Gravitee cli documentation is published on https://docs.gravitee.io/cli/cli_introduction.html
+Gravitee cli documentation has been deprecated on https://docs.gravitee.io and will be migrated here soon.

 ## Requirements